Jesseable/Decompiler-User-Interface-Project/README.md

 ## 7. Select Working Directory

-Tells the backend which directory to analyze.
+Tells the backend which directory to analyse.

 Path: ```POST /config/select-directory```